json-everything/json-everything-blog/_posts/2024/2024-04-17-better-json-pointer.md

 var local = pointer.GetLocal(1);      // /baz
 ```

 Personally, I like the indexer syntax.
-I was concerned at first that having an indexer return a new object might feel unorthodox to some developers, but that's exactly what `string` is doing, so I'm fine with it.
+I was concerned at first that having an indexer return a new object might feel unorthodox to some developers, but that's exactly what `string` does when you use a `Range` index to get a substring, so I'm fine with it.

 ## Wrap up